 1159 of 1999, Act 1195 of 2001, Act 1139

 of 2003, Act 206 of 2007, Act 311 of

 2010, Act 320 of 2011, Act 636 of 2012,

 Act 173 of 2013, Act 736 of 2014, and

 Do you know what information is on the Internet about you?
 Are you listed on a health solutions or health finder website?
 We have recently learned that there is misinformation posted about licensees on the Internet.
 If you find information that is incorrect, please note that it is your responsibility to make a good faith effort to correct any errors.

-It's that time of year again!
-LPCs renewing in 2013 must submit their renewal application, payment, CEH Audit Form and CEH documentation (if AUDITED), and Supervisee Update Form (if a LPC-S), by June 30, 2013.
-The requirements for LPC Renewal are listed in Chapter 8, Section 803 of our Rules.
-If you have a new work address or any other applicable changes, please remember to submit an updated Declaration of Practice and Procedures Statement with your application.
-Also, remember you can now submit your renewal payment online via our Online Store.
-Please contact the Board office with any questions.
+The requirements for LMFT Renewal are listed in Chapter 35 of Board Rules.
+If you have a new work address or any other applicable changes, please remember to also submit an updated Declaration of Practice and Procedures Statement with your renewal application materials.
+Also, remember you can submit your renewal payment online via our Online Store.
+Please contact the Board Office with any questions.

 PAP (Professional Assistance Program): The Board has established a PAP Committee to safeguard the public health, safety, and welfare of Louisiana citizens and to help anyone interning, licensed, certified or registered to practice as Licensed Professional Counselors, or Licensed Marriage and Family Therapists who is impaired.
 The Board recognizes that impairments in the functioning can affect the competent delivery of mental health counseling and marriage and family therapy, and impair professional judgment.
 Please review Chapter 23 of the Rules for more information.